junxit/us-congress-bills-117/metadata.md

 - 2022-05-17 — The previous question was ordered on the amendment (A004) pursuant to the rule.
 - 2022-05-17 — The previous question was ordered on the amendment (A005) pursuant to the rule.
 - 2022-05-17 — The previous question was ordered pursuant to the rule.
+- 2022-05-18 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.